-Her shop was in the second floor of a small, storefront building located in "an area that was ahead of its time."
+Her shop was on the second floor of a small, storefront building located in "an area that was ahead of its time."

 "Little by little the word got out that I was here, and my business started to grow.
 In Hawaii, there really aren't fine linens shops," she said.

-Encouraged by growing demand two years into her business, she set out to find a larger, more central site for her store.
+Encouraged by growing demand for her wares two years into the business, Fawcett set out to find a larger, more central site for her store.

-Soon, she found it at the upscale and open-to-the-public Gentry Pacific Design Center.
-A 2,300-square-foot showroom and store for her bedding and bath linens, the shop got much traction from an international assortment of designers, decorators, and upscale shoppers.
+She found it at the upscale Gentry Pacific Design Center.
+A 2,300-square-foot showroom and store for her bedding and bath linens, the shop got traction from an international assortment of designers, decorators and upscale shoppers.

-But five years into it, Fawcett started considering her options for growing and evolving the business.
+But five years into it, Fawcett started considering her options for evolving the business.

 "My lease ran out and I did not want to open another retail store.
 Even the design center was changing - they were changing their tenants, and today while there may be a handful still there, the building has new owners," she said.

-Keenly aware that her client base is "very service oriented," Fawcett came up with a new strategy.
+Aware that her client base is service oriented, Fawcett came up with a new strategy.